zhmylove/jplbot/README.md

 ## What if ...
 If you liked this bot, you can send me a postcard to [s@zhmylove.ru](mailto:s@zhmylove.ru) and star this project on the github.
-If you want to propose some features, code improvements or bug reports, just use "Issues".
+If you want to propose some features, code improvements or bug reports, just use "Issues" feature.
 Yep, I'll read them.